christopher-dG/gpymusic/README.md

 Colour themes are defined in the `[colour]` section of your config file.
 To enable colour, make sure `enable` is set to `yes` and set the fields to hex colours as desired. `highlight` affects the section headers and 'now playing' output, `content{1|2}` affect the main window, and `background` and `foreground` are self-explanatory.

 Note: Upon exiting the program, your terminal colours will likely be modified.
 Just open a new terminal session and your colours will be back to normal.

+## 2-Factor Authentication

+If your account has 2FA set up, you will need to use an [app password](https://support.google.com/accounts/answer/185833?hl=en) to log in.
+Replace the `password` field in your config file with the app password.

 ### Disclaimer
 expect bugs, and please report them!
 I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.